tkoopman/psCheckPoint/docs/md/Reset-CheckPointSession.md

 # Reset-CheckPointSession

 ## SYNOPSIS
-Log out of a sesison.
+Log out of a session.

 ## SYNTAX